global-container-format/gcf-spec/README.md

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.

 The `Format` field is an enumeration specifying how to interpret the resource data.
 Valid values for this field depend on the resource type and are informational only.
-Format values are not directly used by reader implementations and an unknown format value should not generate an error.
+Format values are not directly used by reader implementations and an unknown format value must not generate an error.
 Supported values are listed in the [format table](./format.md).
 The format range between `[0x70000000-0xffffffff)` is available for private application use.
 Format `0xffffffff` is meant for testing.

-`Size` specifies the size, in bytes, of the compressed content data following the descriptor, without taking in account any padding.
+`Size` specifies the size, in bytes, of the compressed content data following the descriptor, without accounting for padding.

 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.